BAE-Systems-HAIKU/HAIKU/docs/software_framework.md

 ##Analytics Toolkit
+<i>The Analytics toolkit currently includes only a script to generate the robustness analysis and several analytics plots as described in the [tutorial](../Tutorials/running_the_code/).</i>
 The initial implementation of the **_analysis_toolkit_** hinges around the **_CausalModel_** class.
 The **_analysis_toolkit_** class is envisioned to hold many various analysis method, but not to hold any objects itself.

 <figure>